KananEisley/transparency-community/ROADMAP.md

-# Transparency Platform Roadmap
+# Transparency Roadmap

-This roadmap outlines the planned development direction for the Transparency Platform.
+This roadmap outlines the planned development direction for Transparency.
 It helps prioritize feature requests and provides visibility into upcoming releases.

 ## Current Version: v2.1.0